see mariadb-install

 otherwise

-Create a db with UTF-8 charset & collate e.g. for moodle
+create a db with UTF-8 charset & collate e.g. for moodle or keycloak

 ls -lF /var/lib/mysql/*.err tail -F /var/lib/mysql/*.err